AgustinCB/study/os/ostep/chap28/solutions.md

 Finally, set your flag to zero and move the turn to the other thread.

 It will work well that combination of two flags plus a turn variable.

+9. Now run the code with different values of -i.
+What kinds of different behavior do you see?
+Make sure to set the thread IDs appropriately (using -a bx=0,bx=1 for example) as the code assumes it.

+Past 15 as -i, the result is consistent: Executes each thread in turns, finishes in 30 instructions and with the expected result.

+With numbers smaller than 15, the number of instructions is bigger.
+With 5, for example, is about 54, spending a lot of time waiting to get a turn (more than 44% of cpu time).

+Other than that, the result is consistently what you'd expect.